betheden/hebrew-grammar/content/stem_niphal.rst

 -------

 The Niphal form is a verbal
-:ref:`stem`
-formation in Biblical Hebrew, usually indicated by a נִ prefix before the 1st radical of the
+:ref:`stem formation<stem>` in Biblical Hebrew, usually indicated by a נִ prefix before the 1st radical of the
-:ref:`verb`.
+:ref:`verb<verb>`.
 (This נ changes in multiple conjugations, see paradigms below.)
 The Niphal stem is extremely flexible in its use in Biblical Hebrew.
-Generally speaking, the Niphal stem expresses either passive or reflexive action; but it can also express middle, reciprocal, simple, or even stative action, depending on the context and the specific verb.
+Generally speaking, the Niphal stem expresses either :ref:`passive<stem-voice-passive>` or :ref:`reflexive<stem-voice-reflexive>` voice; but it can also express :ref:`middle<stem-voice-middle>` voice, :ref:`reciprocal<stem-voice-reciprocal>` voice, :ref:`simple<stem-action-simple>` action, or even :ref:`stative<verb-stative>` action, depending on the context and the specific verb.
-Some verbs express passive action in the Niphal stem; some verbs express reflexive action in the Niphal stem; for some verbs, the Niphal stem might express either passive action or reflexive action, depending on the context; and so on.
+Some verbs express passive voice in the Niphal stem; some verbs express reflexive voice in the Niphal stem; for some verbs, the Niphal stem might express either passive voice or reflexive voice, depending on the context; and so on.

 .. include:: includes/consult_dictionary.txt